pouchdb/pouchdb/docs/guides-attachments.md

 });
 ```

+Our document has the usual `_id` field, but it also has a special `_attachments` field that holds the attachments.
+Documents can have as many attachments as you want.

 {% include alert_start.html variant="info" %}

 When you create an attachment, you need to specify its <code>content_type</code>, otherwise known as the <a href='https://en.wikipedia.org/wiki/MIME'>MIME type</a>.
 Common MIME types include <code>'text/plain'</code> for plain text, <code>'image/png'</code> for PNG images, and <code>'image/jpeg'</code> for JPG images.